 The following table shows the carrying amount and fair values of financial assets and financial liabilities, including their levels in the fair value hierarchy for financial instruments measured at fair value.
 It does not include fair value information for financial assets and financial liabilities not measured at fair value as the carrying amount is a reasonable approximation of fair value.
-The fair value of investments measured at FVTPL is based on quoted prices in active markets and are therefore classified within Level 1.
+The fair value of investments measured at FVTPL is based on quoted prices in an active market and are therefore classified as level 1.